squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Cryptographic tactics
 ---------------------

-Cryptographic tactics enables reasoning over cryptographic and probabilistic properties of random samplings and primitives.
+Cryptographic tactics enable reasoning over cryptographic and probabilistic properties of random samplings and primitives.

 Occurrence formula
 ~~~~~~~~~~~~~~~~~~

 Several reasonings imply to be able to track how a given name is
 used.
-For instance, if the name :g:`n` does not ocurr at all in term
+For instance, if the name :g:`n` does not occur at all in term
 :g:`t`, then :g:`n=t` is false with overwelming probability.
 To apply
-a cryptographic assumption that needs a secret key, one need to check
+a cryptographic assumption relying on a secret key, one needs to check
-that all occurrences of the secret key are valid ones, e.g. only used
+that all occurrences of the secret key are valid (i.e. correspond
-in key position of the corresponding primitive.
+to the key argument of the corresponding primitive).

 Over macro-free terms, collecting occurrences is simply equivalent to
 looking at the subterms.
 However, if some macros occur in :g:`t`,
 typically :g:`input@ts` or :g:`output@ts`, we need to look through all
-the actions that may have happened before :g:`ts` and may depend on
+the actions that may have happened before :g:`ts` to look for our
-:g:`n`.
+occurrences.

 We define here how to build an :gdef:`occurrence formula` that will be
 reused in several tactics description.
 For any name :g:`n`, any term